 The AANA Food Code has provisions focussing on advertising food and beverages generally.
-Part 3 of this Code has specific restrictions about advertising food and beverages to children.
+Section 3 of this Code has specific restrictions about advertising food and beverages to children.

-- Using phrases such as ‘Australia’s favourite’ or ‘blended in Australia’ does not imply the product itself comes from Australia and is not misleading.
+- Using phrases such as ‘Australia’s favourite’ or ‘blended in Australia’ does not imply the product as a whole comes from Australia and is not misleading.

 - Promotion of an unhealthy product does not undermine the importance of a healthy and active lifestyle.

 - Gelatissmo – 0262/18

 - Plant-based milks may be referred to as ‘milk’ and this is not misleading.

 - Vitasoy – 0437/17

 - Using a product before participating in sport does not imply the product will make you better at the sport.